franks42/clj-ns-browser/README.md

 # clj-ns-browser

-Smalltalk-like namespace/class/var/function browser for clojure based on seesaw.
+Smalltalk-like namespace/class/var/function browser for Clojure's on-line docs, source-code, clojuredocs-examples & comments, based on seesaw.

 ## Install

 * clone the repo or download the tar from "https://github.com/franks42/clj-ns-browser"
-* "lein deps"
-* "lein compile"
+* cd /project/directory/path/
-* "lein repl" (or lein repls if you have cljsh&repls installed)
+* $ lein deps
+* $ lein compile
+* $ lein repl
-* evaluate in the repl: (sdoc)
+* clj-ns-browser.core=> (sdoc)

+(it should actually work from any repl - tested with repls, emacs and Sublime Text 2)

 ## Usage

 ### REPL

-From within REPL, use macro "sdoc" like you use "doc":
+From within REPL, use macro "sdoc" like you use "doc" but with some more flexibility:

     user > (sdoc map)
+    user > (sdoc 'clojure.core/map)
+    user > (sdoc "replace")
+    user > (sdoc clojure.string/replace)

-will bring the browser window into view while showing the docs for clojure.core/map.
+will bring the browser window into view while showing the docs for the requested var.

+You can have multiple browser windows with:

+    user > (new-clj-ns-browser)

+but only the first browser opened, will "listen" for sdoc requests - the others can only be used for browsing.

-### Clj-ns-browser app
+### clj-ns-browser app

 There are three panes, for namespaces, vars/classes/aliases, and for documentation/source-code/examples.